yuliiabosher/Fiber-optic-project/README.md

 Json files containing the data will be saved in the Utility folder, A map will be generated as an html file showing the coverage of the search

 ### Individual Place/Country Search

+1. With an Open Terminal and an active virtual environment as described in the set-up.
+Change directory to the utilities folder `cd Utilities` or `dir Utilities`
+2. Run the script with `python search.py --api_key=api_key --place Newcastle --file test.json`

+Extra flags can be used.
+See `python search.py --help`
+- --api_key : Specify an API Key to be used (only one)
+- --tags : Specify tags to be used, separated with a comma
+- --file: File to save json as
+- --place: Place or Country name (even a street address or postcode)
+- --map_name: Specify what you want the map to be called, must have an html extension